cakephp/docs/en/plugins.rst

 This would install the latest version of DebugKit in ``plugins`` and update your ``composer.json``, ``composer.lock`` file, and update your autoloader.
 If the plugin you want to install is not available on packagist.org, you can clone or copy the plugin code into your ``src/Plugin`` directory.
-Assuming you want to install a plugin named 'ContactManager', you should have a folder in ``src/Plugin`` named 'ContactManager'.
+Assuming you want to create a plugin named 'ContactManager', you should have a folder in ``src/Plugin`` named 'ContactManager'.
 In this directory are the plugin's View, Model, Controller, webroot, and any other directories.